 For example, if your suddenly seeing logins from the other side of the world, that could be a sign that something needs investigating.

-Even if you have a solid cybersecurity strategy, there’s still a chance that cyber criminals could breach the network and use their access for nefarious means.
+Even if you have a solid cybersecurity strategy, there’s still a chance that cyber criminals could breach the network.

 Whether that’s installing ransomware, conducting espionage, stealing credit card information or focusing on other malicious attacks.